harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 E   seqdir/e.fa
 ```

-There is much more information about the Cactus-minigraph input file in the [official documentation for cactus-minigraph](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#interface), including how to run the pipeline with diploid assemblies.
-There is also an example input file for a small test dataset [here](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeastPangenome-local.txt) or at `tests/yeast-minigraph/yeastPangenome-local.txt`.
+There is much more information about the Cactus-minigraph input file in the [official documentation for cactus-minigraph :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#interface){:target="_blank"}, including how to run the pipeline with diploid assemblies.
+There is also an example input file for a small test dataset [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeastPangenome-local.txt){:target="_blank"} or at `tests/yeast-minigraph/yeastPangenome-local.txt`.
 For more info, see section: [Test dataset](#test-dataset).

 ### Reference sample

-Cactus-minigraph requires that you select one sample as a reference sample [for a variety of reasons](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#reference-sample).
+Cactus-minigraph requires that you select one sample as a reference sample [for a variety of reasons :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#reference-sample){:target="_blank"}.
 Keep these in mind as you prepare your inputs.
 The reference sample will be indicated in the Snakemake config file (outlined below).
 For instance, if I wanted my reference sample in the above file to be **C**, I would put the string `C` in the `reference:` line of the Snakemake config file.

 ### Preparing the Snakemake config file

 !!! tip "Be sure to start with the example config file as a template!"

-    The config for the Cactus-minigraph test data can be found at [here](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeast-minigraph-cfg.yaml) or at `tests/yeast-minigraph/yeast-minigraph-cfg.yaml` in your downloaded cactus-snakemake repo.
+    The config for the Cactus-minigraph test data can be found at [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/yeast-minigraph/yeast-minigraph-cfg.yaml){:target="_blank"} or at `tests/yeast-minigraph/yeast-minigraph-cfg.yaml` in your downloaded cactus-snakemake repo.
 Be sure to use this as the template for your project since it has all the options needed! **Note: the partitions set in this config file are specific to the Harvard cluster.
 Be sure to update them if you are running this pipeline elsewhere.**

-    Additionally, a blank template file is located [here](https://github.com/harvardinformatics/cactus-snakemake/blob/main/config-templates/minigraph-config-template.yaml) or at `config-templates/minigraph-config-template.yaml` in your downloaded cactus-snakemake repo.
+    Additionally, a blank template file is located [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/config-templates/minigraph-config-template.yaml){:target="_blank"} or at `config-templates/minigraph-config-template.yaml` in your downloaded cactus-snakemake repo.

 Besides the sequence input, the pipeline needs some extra configuration to know where to look for files and write output.
 That is done in the Snakemake configuration file for a given run.
 It contains 2 sections, one for specifying the input and output options, and one for specifying resources for the various rules (see [below](#specifying-resources-for-each-rule)).
 The first part should look something like this: